On the meromorphic continuation of Eisenstein series: A principle of meromorphic continuation

 The proof, which is a simple application of Cramer's rule, will be given in the appendix.

-We conclude this section by describing the basic tool for proving that a system is locally finite, namely Fredholm theory.
+We conclude this section by describing the basic tool for proving that a system is locally of finite type, namely Fredholm theory.

-We first recall that for any compact operator $K$ on a Banach space $\bnch$ the operator $T=\Id_{\bnch}-K$ is Fredholm, and hence it is invertible modulo operators of finite rank, that is, there exists an operator $S$ on $\bnch$ such that $ST-\Id_{\bnch}$ and $TS-\Id_{\bnch}$ are of finite rank \cite{MR1865513}*{Remark 3.3.3}.
+We first recall that for any compact operator $K$ on a Banach space $\bnch$ the operator $T=\Id_{\bnch}-K$ is Fredholm, and hence it is invertible modulo operators of finite rank, that is, there exists an operator $S$ on $\bnch$ such that $ST=\Id_{\bnch}+F$ and $TS=\Id_{\bnch}+F'$ for finite rank operators $F$ and $F'$ \cite{MR1865513}*{Remark 3.3.3}.
+(In fact, since $T$ is of index $0$, we can take $S$ to be invertible.)